AvivZilbershtein/RhymZsong_generator/README.md

 3. Publish their songs to the `Gallery` page- a public spotlight for all aspiring songwriters to see and get inspiration from other users
 4. Change hyperparameters of the GPT-3 in the `Preferences` page for extra control and customizability
 ### To use the code do the following:
+1. Clone the repository with git to your working directory or download a zip file which will cointain a folder.
+If you chose the second option make sure the path of your working directory ends with `/<name_of_zipped_folder>`
-1. In the directory you're using our code write the `pip install -r requirements.txt` in the terminal
+2. In the directory you're using our code write the `pip install -r requirements.txt` in the terminal
 ##### IMPORTANT NOTE
 If you already have pillow and pandas, and your python version is over 3.8 than only do the following commands to the terminal:
 `pip install streamlit`